 How did you discover the Nickel-Cobalt alloy?

-We tested as many alloys as we could find before settling on Nickel-Cobalt.
+We tested as many coatings and alloys as we could find before settling on Nickel-Cobalt.
 It was originally developed by NASA for its Saturn V rocket and has a distinguished military career in corrosive aircraft carrier environments that are similar to offshore platform conditions.
 After extensively testing how we could put it to use on our fasteners, we thought it was the perfect technology to bring to the private sector.

 Do you coat your fasteners by hand?

 We use an electroplating process that helps us provide a consistent coating thickness on all parts of the nut and bolt.
 Other leading coatings are applied by hand, either through spraying or painting.
 This leads to an unpredictable and inconsistent coating thickness that may require overtapping the nut or undersizing the stud to get a proper fit.
 With electroplating, the coating can be applied more evenly and doesn’t require any overtapping or undersizing.